auth0/ruby-auth0/EXAMPLES.md

 - The issuer (iss) claim should be checked to ensure the token was issued by Auth0

 - the `org_id` or `org_name` claim should be checked to ensure it is a value that is already known to the application.
 Which claim you check depends on the organization value being validated: if it starts with `org_`, validate against the `org_id` claim.
 Otherwise, validate against `org_name`.
-Further, `org_name` validation should be done using a **case-insensitive** check, whereas `org_id` should be an exact case-sensitive match.
+Further, the value of the `org_name` claim will always be lowercase.
+To aid the developer experience, you may also lowercase the input organization name when checking against the `org_name`, but do not modify the `org_name` claim value.

 This could be validated against a known list of organization IDs or names, or perhaps checked in conjunction with the current request URL. e.g. the sub-domain may hint at what organization should be used to validate the Access Token.